 Heating and other features

 Some carpet cleaners are equipped with an internal heater.
 This feature increases and maintains water temperature to provide a more thorough clean.
 Aside from lifting dirt and stains more easily, hotter water can mean faster carpet drying times.
-This is a plus if you plan on frequent carpet cleaning but don’t want to wait around for soggy carpets to dry any longer than necessary.
+This is a plus if you plan on frequent carpet cleaning but don’t want to wait around any longer than necessary for soggy carpets to dry.

 Other features to consider when looking for a carpet cleaner are in-tank solution mixing, which means no pre-measuring.
 Instead, just fill the water tank and solution tank and the machine will mix solution as needed.
 And while some machines require you to pull a trigger to dispense the solution and then pull back on the handle to suction up loosened dirt and moisture, other carpet cleaners automatically sense the motion of the machine and respond accordingly.
 This handy feature makes using a carpet cleaner much more similar to a vacuum cleaner.